All Changes May Have Invariant Principles: Improving Ever-Shifting Harmful Meme Detection via Design Concept Reproduction: Overview of

 where the function $sim(\cdot,\cdot)$ is the cosine similarity between TF-IDF values of the node's contents. $\mathcal{N}_\text{T}$'s root node is $\mathcal{N}^{L_1}_\text{T}$, and $\mathcal{N}_\text{M}$'s root node is $\mathcal{N}_{G}$.
 The final scores are activated with the ReLU function~\cite{glorot2011deep} to ensure the positive definiteness of the adjacent matrix.
 The equation implies that we want a node to have \textbf{higher correlation} to the root node and \textbf{lower similarity} to other nodes, which means that this node is not redundant and will not be pruned.
 Moreover, we find that redundancy mainly comes from reproduction steps, so we introduce scaled factors $\alpha$, $\beta$ for the matrix of the reproduction step $(\mathcal{N}_\text{M},\mathcal{N}_\text{G},\mathcal{N}_\sigma)\rightarrow\mathbf{A}_\text{Repr}$ and the edge matrix $\mathcal{E}_\text{Link}\rightarrow\mathbf{A}_\text{Link}$ ($1>\beta>\alpha$).

-From \textbf{line \ref{algo_line:start_loop}} to \textbf{line \ref{algo_line:end_loop}}, we set a hyperparameter $\theta$ to represent the retained nodes in $\mathcal{G}^{'}_\text{D}$.
+From \textbf{line \ref{algo_line:start_loop} to \ref{algo_line:end_loop}}, after we have initialized the base matrix $\mathbf{A}$, we calculate the $t$-hop matrix's indirect feature value, i.e., $\mathbf{A}^{t}$ in the loop, which indicates how the nodes are correlated to other nodes through the graph's relations.
+Then, we set a hyperparameter $\theta$ to represent the retained nodes in $\mathcal{G}^{'}_\text{D}$.
 We first introduce the Laplacian Normalization~\cite{li2024beyond} to process the adjacent matrix to $\mathbf{L}$.

-Then, we conduct the SVD and obtain singular values $[\lambda_1,...\lambda_n]$, which can be used to represent the matrix's feature with the low-rank approximation (\textbf{line \ref{algo_line:svd}}).
+In \textbf{line \ref{algo_line:svd}}, during the SVD, we obtain singular values $[\lambda_1,...\lambda_n]$, which can be used to represent the matrix's feature with the low-rank approximation.
 Since the distribution of singular values may be long-tailed, we calculate the difference on a logarithmic scale and choose the cut-off value $\lambda_{cut}$ with the steepest decline.

-Finally, if the proportion of retained nodes does not achieve $\theta$, we explore the impact of indirect relations (i.e., $\mathbf{A}^{t}$).
+Finally, in \textbf{line \ref{alg:add_t_hop_relation}}, if the proportion of retained nodes does not achieve $\theta$, we explore the impact of the $t$-hop matrix's indirect relations.